lautenba/ADA_pADAwan_Project/README.md

 - Are we allowed to import any libraries that can help us with our tasks ?

-- Is the aim of we have enough to make a project ?
+- Are the goals we have enough to make a good project ?